scramjetorg/transform-hub/README.md

 yarn clean && yarn install && yarn build:all && yarn prepack && yarn packseq
 ```

+Remeber if you want to test core dump file you must set ```echo '/cores/core.%e.%p' | sudo tee /proc/sys/kernel/core_pattern``` on your linux machine.

 - execute all bdd test from the command line:

 ```bash